 Nestled between the lake and Michigan Avenue, Streeterville apartments are located in some of the newest luxury buildings.
 Boasting premier attractions and conveniences, including weekly firework displays at Navy Pier, gourmet grocery stores, and downtown’s most popular movie theater and entertainment complex, Streeterville is perfect for quiet weeknights and lively weekends.
 Grab a homestyle Italian meal at Volare or happy hour cocktails at Drumbar.

 Lakeshore East is Chicago’s hidden gem, tucked away where the river meets the lake.
 The perfect neighborhood for those looking for a little peace and quiet in a relaxed urban setting, Lakeshore East includes the beautiful Lakeshore East Park as well as great dining, cultural, and entertainment opportunities.
-Try III Forks for a classic American steakhouse or spice it up at Mezcalina Mexican Restaurant.
+Try Chicago Cut for an upscale steakhouse or spice it up at Mezcalina Mexican Restaurant.

 Once known only for its business district, the Loop has quickly become home to brand new Chicago apartments and condos.
 Just steps away from the Chicago Merchandise Mart, the Chicago Theatre, and Millennium Park, apartments in the Loop are the perfect place for busy professionals.
 Switch up your morning routine with a cupcake and coffee from Magnolia Bakery and try out new cuisines for dinner at Revival Food Hall.

 Industrial meets chic in West Loop.
 Offering luxury living in a dynamic and rapidly growing neighborhood, the West Loop is home to some of Chicago’s most popular and trendy restaurants, plus a blossoming gallery district.
 Explore Randolph Street (a.k.a.
 “Restaurant Row), dine on innovative small plates at Girl and The Goat, and sip champagne at RM Champagne.